pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 >
 > When navigating to the details of a generic object from the **Services** page in the WebUI, the **Service** page RBAC will not show any associations of that generic object.
 Associations are only visible when viewing the generic object details from **Automation -> Automate -> Generic Objects**

-## Custom Buttons on Generic Objects

-Custom buttons can be assigned to generic objects.

 ## Generic Object Methods

-Methods are generally run from custom buttons associated with the generic object, or from another automate method.
+Generic object methods can be run from another automate method, as follows:

 ``` ruby
 go = $evm.vmdb(:GenericObject).where(:name => "Test and GO").first